mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 ## Complex Buttons

-The Flat Buttons, Raised Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.
+The Text Buttons, Contained Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.
 You can take advantage of this lower level component to build custom interactions.

 {{"demo": "pages/demos/buttons/ButtonBases.js"}}